mulesoft-assets/template-retail-omnichannel-experience-api/README.md

 ### GET/partners/{partnerId}
 This endpoint will trigger flow getPartner which obtains partner store by the partnerId.

+### GET/taxes
+This endpoint will trigger flow getTaxes which obtains tax value in percentage.

+### GET/shipping
+This endpoint will trigger flow getShipping which obtains shipping value for products from warehouse.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered. **Failling to do so could lead to unexpected behavior of the template.**